FZJ-IEK3-VSA/hplib/README.md

 ---

 **Hint:** The csv files in the `output` folder are for documentation and validation purpose.
-The code and database files, which are meant to be used for simulations, are located in the `src` folder.
+The code and database files, which are meant to be used for simulations, are located in the `hplib` folder.

 ---